Visit our online Jewelry Shop

 Pennino

-Founder (s): Oreste Pennino as the Pennino Jewelry Company ~ New York City, NY USA 1927 - 1961 -This company was in business for less than forty years.
+Founder (s): Oreste Pennino along with his brothers Frank and Jack as the Pennino Jewelry Company ~ New York City, NY USA Late 1920s to mid 1960s - [Their father Pasquale actually opened a company earlier calling it the Pennino Jewelry Company.]
+The company founded by the brothers was in business for less than forty years.
 During this time they produced some of the prettiest costume jewelry you will see if you have a taste for the classics.
 Known for making high quality pieces with fabulous designs and a sophisticated look.
 Their jewelry was not produced in abundance making it hard to find on the market.
 There is some suspicion that not all of the jewelry was signed.
 The pieces marked "Pennino Sterling" command the highest prices.
 Signature Designs/Techniques: Use of clear rhinestones of the highest quality, heavily plated settings, sterling.
 Back to top

 Additional Hallmarks: